Diffolio: A Diffusion Model for Multivariate Probabilistic Financial Time-Series Forecasting and Portfolio Construction: Backgrounds

 \section{Backgrounds}

 This section provides an overview of the diffusion models that form the foundation of Diffolio.
 We denote the diffusion steps using the index $\tau \in \{1, 2, \cdots, T\}$ to distinguish them from the real time index $t$.
+For a comprehensive list of symbols and their definitions used in this paper, we refer to ~\ref{appendix: Nomenclature}.